Table of Contents

 Everyone’s mood is friendly compared to afternoon schedules where window officers tend to become rude due to exhaustion and annoying and entitled clients.

-As part of the new normal, before entering a premise, a health disclosure form must be filled out first.
+As part of the new normal, before entering a premises, a health disclosure form must be filled out first.

 Always bring your pen to avoid using the public pen and borrowing from strangers which can put you at risk of catching the covid19 virus.
 This is just an important note.